Amended in 2004

 WEL believes that tax systems must be progressive, based on ability to pay and should recognise the individual and her income as the unit, not any family unit.
 Income support systems should be based on individual entitlements rather than on the family unit, as individuals within households do not necessarily share income fairly.
 No one should be forced into dependency on another by denial of income support.

 WEL belives that principles of progressive taxation are undermined by fiscal instruments, such as flat-rate consumption taxes, which disproportionately affect low income earners, many of whom are women.
 WEL supports all efforts to remove such disproportionate and inequitable impacts.

 WEL affirms Article 11 of CEDAW, which upholds the right of women to work, to equal employment opportunities and working conditions as men, and to equal pay for work of equal value.

 WEL is in favour of pro-active measures to increase women’s access to employment (on merit) as well as anti-discrimination legislation (such as that providing for equal employment opportunity).
 WEL believes that any form of affirmative action/equal employment opportunity legislation requires strong audit and accountability provisions.
 WEL considers that the effective implementation of legislation requiring employers to review and eliminate all policies and practices that discriminate, directly or indirectly, against women must be a high government priority.
 WEL notes that the victims of discrimination bear a high personal and financial cost in their efforts to obtain redress, and supports the development of systems which reduce this burden.
-The limited scope of coverage under the legislation, along with the need to strengthen monitoring and sanctions measures, requires additional government action.
+The limited scope of coverage under the legislation, along with the need to strengthen monitoring measures, requires additional government action.